kithix/retry/README.md

 # retry

-Just another go retry package
+Just another Go retry package

 ### Usage

-Call `retry.Do` with:
-    - The thing you want retried, it must be of signature `func() error`
-    - Some retry strategy `func(error) bool`.
+Call `retry.Do` with: - The thing you want retried, it must be of signature `func() error` - Some retry strategy `func(error) bool`.
 This is a way of determining what to do in the event of an error

 ```
 var data []byte